willemsrb/sonar-packageanalyzer-plugin/README.md

 The number of concrete and abstract classes (and interfaces) in the package is an indicator of the extensibility of the package.

 - **Package cycles**
-All elementary package cycles are and reported on all packages, along with the classes participating in the pacage cycle.
+All elementary package cycles are and reported on all packages, along with the classes participating in the package cycle.

 - **Missing package-info.java** (java language only)
 Reports missing package-info.java files on all classes the in analyzed package.

 ## Metrics
 Current supported metrics are:
-- TODO
+- ** Package cycles**
+Number of elementary package cycles.

 ## Languages
 Current supported language are: